 We must learn to examine our own thoughts and state of mind and not just mirror the external world.
 We should not just repeat or cut and paste what others say.
 We must recognize that our own thoughts are more important than media messages.
 We must learn what our own thoughts are telling us; even if it is something we don’t want to hear.
 Our thoughts reflect our addictions, attachments, fears, fantasies, and compulsions, which have consequences for physical and psychological imbalances.
 Yet if we give our thoughts attention and carefully observe then, we can eventually discover a deeper intelligence behind our conditioned impulses to take us beyond them to a place of calm and peace.

 Recognizing the Greater Universe of Consciousness

-We must maintain a broader perspective on life than what any external media influence can present.
+We must maintain a broader perspective on life than what any media influence can present.
 Our human world is just a small bubble in the infinite universe of consciousness.
-Our human society as it stands is spiritually unenlightened, sidetracked into the superficial and artificial, not accessing the true wellsprings of creativity and awareness that dwell deep within us.
+Our human society as it stands is spiritually unenlightened, sidetracked into the superficial and artificial, not accessing the true wellsprings of creativity and awareness that dwell within us.

 To sustain a higher awareness we should learn to live according to the natural healing principles of Ayurveda, and the spiritual practices of Yoga and Vedanta.
-Your own mind is but an instrument of a deeper cosmic intelligence at the core of your being.
+Your own mind is an instrument of a deeper cosmic intelligence at the core of your being.
 Any technological wonder is but an instrument of your mind, a surface display, at best a communication device, but not the true reality.
 The wonders of your inner awareness can put any outer media displays to shame.